Liszthaus Raiding

-The Liszthaus Raiding is the birthplace of Franz Liszt in Raiding in Burgenland, Austria.
-Liszt was born here in 1811.
-Today it is a museum.
+The Liszthaus Raiding is the building where Franz Liszt was born in 1811 which has been a museum since 1979.
+It is located in Raiding, a town in Burgenland province of Austria.

-A concert hall, next to the house, was opened in 2006.
+A concert hall next to the house was opened in 2006.

 History

 Liszt's time and earlier

 The stone building was built in the 16th century; it was part of an estate created by von Guniafalva, a noble, and extended in the mid-17th century by his son-in-law Johann Illesy.
 The estate was bought in 1805 by the Esterházy family.

 At that time, Raiding (Hungarian name Doborján) was in the Kingdom of Hungary.
 The building had a roof of wooden shingles, and had six rooms, a kitchen and a room for wine fermentation.
 Adam Liszt, father of the composer, was steward of the sheep on the Esterházy estate; he was also a musician, playing cello in Prince Esterházy's orchestra.

 The future composer, only son of Adam Liszt and his wife Maria Anna, was born here on 22 October 1811.
 He was baptized the following day in the neighbouring town of Unterfrauenhaid.
 Franz received music lessons from his father from the age of six.
 Adam was unable to obtain funds for Franz's education from the Esterházy family, and the Liszts moved to Vienna in 1822.